What Is PNR Number and Where to Find It?

 When Do You Get the PNR Number?

-Receiving your PNR number is a pivotal moment in the preparation for your journey.
+Receiving your PNR number is a pivotal moment in preparing for your journey.
 This unique identifier, known as the Passenger Name Record, is assigned to you as soon as your flight booking is confirmed.
-It’s a critical element that encapsulates all the details of your trip, from seating preferences to any special accommodations you might need.
+It encapsulates all essential details of your trip- from your itinerary to any special requests.

-Here’s how the process works: When you finalize your flight booking—whether that’s online, through an airline’s website, via a travel agency, or at an airport ticket counter—your PNR number is generated.
+Here’s how the process works: once your flight booking is finalized- whether online, via a travel agency, or at an airport ticket counter- your PNR number is automatically generated.

 How to Use My Passenger Name Record Code?